Chunking refers to an approach for making more efficient use of short-term memory (STM) by grouping information.

 Chunking breaks up long strings of information into units or chunks.
-The resulting chunks are easier to commit to than a longer uninterrupted string of information.
+The resulting chunks are easier to commit to memory than a longer uninterrupted string of information.

 Chunking Theory